 There are seven (7) pre-programmed messages on the campus alert system:

-- “This is a test of the Lynchburg College emergency warning system.
+- “This is a test of the University of Lynchburg emergency warning system.
 This is only a test.”
 This message begins with the Westminster Chimes.
 It will sound every second Wednesday of the month at approximately 10 am.
 (Testing is mandated by FEMA.)

 - “The National Weather Service has issued a severe weather warning.
 Please take cover indoors.”
 This message is preceded by the siren wail.